 4.2.3 Perception features

-Customer perception of the company is considered an important factor driving customer loyalty (Kracklauer, Passenheim, and Seifert 2001).
+Customer perception of the company is considered an important factor driving customer loyalty (Kracklauer, Passenheim and Seifert, 2001).
 Unfortunately, customer satisfaction is an immeasurable variable.
 Different proxies can be however included in the model, and usually gathering such data requires conducting customer surveys.
-Oliveira (2012) specifies possible dimensions of such survey: “overall satisfaction, quality of service, locational convenience and reputation of the company.”
+Oliveira (2012) specifies possible dimensions of such survey: “overall satisfaction, quality of service, locational convenience and reputation of the company”.

-In e-commerce settings, an industry-standard is to provide a way for the customers to express their opinions about the purchase (Lucini et al. 2020).
+In e-commerce settings, an industry-standard is to provide a way for the customers to express their opinions about the purchase (Lucini et al., 2020).
 The company has to decide, in how structured way it would like to collect them.
 Text reviews can provide way richer information about the customer experience, as they are not limited to describing the experience in predefined dimensions.
-On the other hand, extracting meaningful information from sometimes millions of text reviews is a very challenging task to which no universally acclaimed solutions exist (Felbermayr and Nanopoulos 2016; Yabing Zhao, Xu, and Wang 2019).
+On the other hand, extracting meaningful information from sometimes millions of text reviews is a very challenging task to which no universally acclaimed solutions exist (Felbermayr and Nanopoulos, 2016; Yabing Zhao, Xu and Wang, 2019).

-In the case of the dataset analyzed in this study, there are 2 proxies of customer perception available.
+In the case of the dataset analyzed in this study, there are two proxies of customer perception available.
 One is a customer review on a scale from 1 to 5.
 The other is a textual review of the purchase.
 Using numeric review in the modeling is straightforward and doesn’t require further explanation.
 In the next sections, I have described the preprocessing of textual reviews in greater detail.